shreyakabra/DataAnalysis-Projects/README.md

 # DataAnalysis-Projects
 [**Supply Chain Analysis**](https://github.com/shreyakabra/DataAnalysisProjects/blob/main/SupplyChainAnalysis.ipynb):
 This project analyzes supply chain data for cosmetics, haircare, and skincare, focusing on revenue, stock levels, lead times, and manufacturing costs.
 Key stats include average lead times (cosmetics: 13.54 days, haircare: 18.71 days, skincare: 18.00 days) and manufacturing costs (cosmetics: 43.05, haircare: 48.46, skincare: 48.99).
 Visualizations provide insights to optimize product performance and supply chain efficiency.

+[**Cohort Analysis**](https://github.com/shreyakabra/DataAnalysis-Projects/blob/main/CohortAnalysis.ipynb): Performed cohort analysis on user data to track new and returning users, engagement durations, and average session durations.
+The dataset includes 30 entries with mean values of 3,418 new users and 1,353 returning users per day, and average durations of 208.26 seconds on Day 1 and 136.04 seconds on Day 7.
+Visualizations highlight trends in user engagement and retention, providing insights for improving user experience and retention strategies.